andrew/ultimate-awesome/README.md

 - [awesome-digital-therapy](https://github.com/cittaverse/awesome-digital-therapy) - 数字疗法资源汇总 | Curated resources for digital therapy, reminiscence therapy, and AI-powered cognitive training.
 - [awesome-my-interests](https://github.com/Cjh327/awesome-my-interests) - A curated list of my interested resources.
 - [awesome-mycroft](https://github.com/clayrisser/awesome-mycroft) - A curated list of mycroft resources.
+- [awesome-whatsapp-channels](https://github.com/coderrakeshsharma/awesome-whatsapp-channels) - 📱 Curated list of educational and career-focused WhatsApp channels on programming, AI, tech, and more.
 - [awesome-agentic-commerce-latam](https://github.com/codespar/awesome-agentic-commerce-latam) - The builder's index to AI agents that move money in Latin America: Pix, x402, mandates, KYA, and the regulation.
 - [awesome-form](https://github.com/Codjam/awesome-form) - A form that i'm making with react and redux.
 - [awesome-agent-native-social](https://github.com/colonistone/awesome-agent-native-social) - A curated list of social platforms where AI agents are first-class users.